-The City of Goshen will hold a public hearing on the proposed substantial amendment on Monday.
-October 24.
-2022, at 6:00 PM during the regular Goshen Common Council meeting in the Council Chambers at the Goshen Police and Courts Building, 111 E. Jefferson Street, Goshen.
-The Goshen Police and Courts Building is handicapped accessible.
-Non-English speaking persons and others needing special assistance to participate in the hearing process should contact the City as soon as possible.
+The City will hold a public hearing on the proposed 2023 Annual Action Plan on Monday, March 20, 2023, at 6 pm during the City Council meeting in the City Council Chambers, at the Goshen Police and Cours Building, 111 E. Jefferson Street, Goshen: The Goshen Police and Cours Building is handcapped accessible.
+Non-Engish-speaking persons and others needing special assistance to perticipate in the hearing process should contact the City as soon as possible.
+A link to access this meeting will be posted on the Citys website at https://goshenindings.process.pdf. org/calendar.

-The public hearing will include a review of the proposed amendment and opportunity for citizen comment.
+The public hearing will include a review of the proposed 2023 Annual Action Plan, a review of the current 2022 program year and opportunity for citizen comment.